-You’ve taken the first step and decided to build a pool – great!
+You’ve taken the first step and decided to build a pool – congratulations!

 Now it’s time to decide what type of pool is right for you – concrete or fibreglass?

-As builders of both fibreglass and concrete pools, we often get asked what’s better?
+As fibreglass and concrete pool builders, we often get asked what’s better.

-The truth is that there is no simple answer as this varies from person to person based on a variety of factors.
+The truth is that there is no simple answer, as this varies from person to person based on various factors.

-The question to ask is ‘what pool is right for you?’
+The question is, ‘what pool is right for you?’

 Everybody loves having a swimming pool.
 It doesn’t matter whether you like relaxing by the poolside or prefer getting some exercise by swimming multiple laps.

 With summer approaching again, now would be a great time to decide what kind of pool you want to install.
-It becomes immediately clear that there are two types of pools that are most popular among homeowners — fibreglass and concrete.
+You won’t be far into your research before it becomes clear that two pools are most popular among homeowners — fibreglass and concrete.

-Each option has its set of upsides and drawbacks which might have left you visibly confused about the one you should get.
-Don’t worry, because we have got a detailed guide which pits the two side by side.
+Each option has its upsides and drawbacks, which might leave you confused about the best one for your situation.
+Don’t worry because we have a detailed guide that pits the two side by side.

-We will walk you through various factors that you need to consider, and you can see whether concrete or fibreglass variants come ahead in this.
-So, let us dive in deep without further delay.
+We will walk you through various factors you need to consider, and you can see whether concrete or fibreglass variants come ahead.
+Read on for more.

 Even before we get into what kind of pool you need, some users might wonder why they need a pool in the first place.
 Here are some reasons to help you make up your mind.

-Swimming is a great exercise for people of all ages and your entire body gets a workout.
+Swimming is an excellent exercise for people of all ages; your entire body gets a workout.
 It relieves pressure points, which is why it remains a popular choice.
-Naturally, having your own pool reduces costs of travelling to community pools and you can work out whenever you get the time.
+Naturally, having your pool reduces travel costs to community pools, and you can work out whenever you get the time.

-Since a pool is suited for everyone, your family can actually socialize through games or fun activities in the water.
-It is a great opportunity for bonding amidst everyone’s hectic schedules.
+Since a pool is suited for everyone, your family can socialise through games or fun activities in the water.
+It is an excellent opportunity for bonding amidst everyone’s hectic schedules.

-Normally, most pools have safety features involved and if your child isn’t too small then they can make full use of the pool to keep themselves occupied.
+Typically, most concrete and fibreglass pools have safety features, and if your child isn’t too small, they can use the pool to keep themselves occupied.
 It is relaxing and fun to be in the water, so leave your kids with some select pool toys so you can get some quality time for yourself.

 Those living in warmer climates should always have a swimming pool since it is the quickest way to cool down.
 After a hard day at work, there is nothing more refreshing than taking a dip in cool waters, and having your private space to do the same is truly a privilege.